brc-dd/gcmwrap/README.md

 > Even assuming you use the basic cryptographic functions correctly, secure key management and overall security system design are extremely hard to get right, and are generally the domain of specialist security experts.
 >
 > Errors in security system design and implementation can make the security of the system completely ineffective.

+## Performance Tips

+- **Derive once, reuse**: Create a `CryptoManager` instance per password and reuse it for multiple `seal`/`unseal` operations to amortize PBKDF2 cost.
+- **Batch work**: If you must process many items, derive once, then parallelize `seal`/`unseal` calls using `Promise.all`.
+- **Persist tokens, not keys**: Store only sealed tokens (e.g., in IndexedDB/localStorage).
+Never persist raw keys or passwords.

+## FAQs

+- **Why PBKDF2 and not Argon2/script?**\
+  The Web Crypto API does not support Argon2 or scrypt (<https://github.com/WICG/proposals/issues/59>).
+PBKDF2 with a high iteration count is a reasonable alternative for password-based key derivation in this context.
+If/when Argon2 becomes available natively, future versions could support it.
+- **What does AAD actually protect?**\
+  AAD is included in the authentication tag of AES-GCM.
+This means that if the AAD is altered or does not match during unsealing, the decryption will fail.
+It effectively binds the ciphertext to its context, preventing certain types of attacks where an attacker might try to reuse ciphertext in a different context.
+- **Can I change the encoder later?**\
+  Yes, but treat it like a format change.
+Either re-seal existing data with the new encoder or maintain versioning in your application to handle different encodings.

 ## Credits